 - each reference should be assigned to its own reference box

 - references should be sought in the following descending order of preference:

 - online journals with complete text available without subscription (e.g. AJR and RadioGraphics)

 - online journals with complete text available but requiring subscription (e.g. Radiology, British Journal of Radiology)

 - if textbooks are to be used, it is better to use those that have in-text references

-- referencing websites is generally discouraged except under certain specific instances, and only after discussion with a member of the editorial board: content may not have been peer-reviewed, may change dynamically, and hyperlinks may become stale and a user login may be required to view content
+- referencing websites is generally discouraged except under certain specific instances, and only after discussion with a member of the editorial board: content may not have been peer-reviewed, may change dynamically, hyperlinks may become stale and a user login may be required to view content

 - in particular, we ask that whonamedit.com and wikipedia.org are not used as often articles on those sites are poorly referenced